Blu-Chips/cerebras/README.md

-# Cerebras Bank Statement Analyzer
+# Cerebras Bank Statement Analyzer (Monorepo)

-A SaaS web application that allows users to upload PDF bank statements, convert them to Excel format, and get AI-powered financial advice using Cerebras.ai and OpenRouter.
+This repository contains the full-stack SaaS web application for analyzing bank statements, now organized with all code at the root level.
+Users can upload PDF bank statements, convert them to Excel, and get AI-powered financial advice using Cerebras.ai and OpenRouter.

 ## Features